Hi there, we’re pleased to welcome you to another engaging session on nursing!

-You may first choose to become a licensed practical nurse (LPN) on your way to becoming a registered nurse.
+You may first choose to become a licensed practical nurse (LPN) to become a registered nurse.

-You have to pass a recognized national certification exam and obtain a state license before becoming an LPN or RN.
+You must pass a recognized national certification exam and obtain a state license before becoming an LPN or RN.

 A nursing program graduate who fails to take or pass the standardized examination cannot be regarded as a nurse.

 The standardized examination for RNs is the NCLEX-RN, while LPNs is NCLEX-PN.